BUEB Main page

 Building a Community for Instructors and Students

-• Knowledge-sharing Community Platform (Coospace): The Educational Methodology Knowledge and Idea Repository is a scene where educational tools, teaching and supplementary materials, together with the explanations of basic pedagogical concepts used at the University are collected and made available to all BUEB instructors.
+• Knowledge-sharing Community Platform: We have created a Knowledge Base on our intranet page, where educational tools, teaching and supplementary materials, together with the explanations of basic pedagogical concepts used at the University are collected and made available to all BUEB instructors.

 • Methodological Picnic - Instructor's Day: One day each semester is exclusively dedicated to and for our instructors.
 This is when they can explore the methodological innovations in higher education through exciting presentations, informal professional discussions, and interactive workshops.

-• Higher Education Methodological and Educational Informatics Forum: The working group brings together the education development offices of Hungarian universities, with its primary goals being the sharing of best practices among universities and the representation of interests in higher education pedagogy.
+• Higher Education Methodological and Educational Informatics Forum: The working group, of which BUEB OKFI is a founding member, brings together the education development offices of Hungarian universities, with its primary goals being the sharing of best practices among universities and the representation of interests in higher education pedagogy.

 • "THANK-A-TEACHER" Program: This program, highly successful among both students and instructors, enables students to convey personal expressions of gratitude to instructors who have positively influenced their university studies, professional or personal development, or served as a source of inspiration.
 Amid the challenging phase of online education during the Covid pandemic, nearly 400 instructors received a total of 1064 such messages, providing significant encouragement.
 Based on instructors' feedback, the program has proven to be exceptionally motivating for them.
 Throughout the nine campaign periods, we have delivered thousands of student thank-you messages directly to the personal mailboxes of our instructors.